-In 2015, more than 50,000 people across the country died from fatal drug overdoses – an all time high in the U.S.
+In 2024, more than 80,000 people across the country died from fatal drug overdoses.

-Of those, heroin deaths rose by 23 percent while deaths from synthetic opioids like fentanyl rose by 73 percent.
-At the heart of this crisis, the grim reality that most people in America use drugs for the first time while they’re teenagers, and the drug use in general is highest among people in their late-teen and early-twenties.
+At the heart of this crisis is the grim reality that most people in America use drugs for the first time while they’re teenagers, and that drug use in general is highest among people in their late teens and early twenties.

-To understand the profession of substance abuse in American, we surveyed 2,000 people across the country about their history and life with illicit substances – including alcohol.
-We polled them about the drugs they’ve been using the longest, the ones they wish they could quit (and the ones they aren’t worried about), and the substances that started it all.
+To understand more about substance abuse in America, we surveyed 2,000 people across the country about their history and life with illicit substances, including alcohol.
+We polled them about the drugs they’ve been using the longest, the ones they wish they could quit, and the substances that started it all.
 Curious what we uncovered?
 Read on to find out.

 Substances With the Most Long-Term Use